cupy/cupy/docs/source/tutorial/gpu.rst

    epoch 0
    ...

-Do not forget initializing the gradients of both model copies!
+Do not forget to clear the gradients of both model copies!
-One half of the minibatch is forwarded to GPU 0, the other half to GPU 1.
+One half of the mini-batch is forwarded to GPU 0, the other half to GPU 1.
 Then the gradients are accumulated by the :meth:`Link.addgrads` method.
 This method adds the gradients of a given link to those of the self.
 After the gradients are prepared, we can update the optimizer in usual way.